jimsyyap/tennisbuddy/README.md

 - [ ] which info for each user?
 - [ ] api for admin?
 - [ ] api for users
+- [ ] users can set up socials
+- [ ] users can join socials
+- [ ] users can setup matches/comp
+- [ ] users can join matches/comp
+- [ ] users can view matches/comp results
 - [ ] set up tables (postgres)
 - [ ] matching algorithm using ML/AI
 - [ ] scrape data from ladders, present info with better interface, and allow users to do something on the site